 Welcome to our farm!
-Our family (me, my husband, little girl and baby) have a medium-sized farm in Gippsland, Victoria.
+Our family (me, my husband, little girl and boy) have a medium-sized farm in Gippsland, Victoria.
 Our farm is rain-fed rather than irrigated and has been in the family for generations.
 We love our farm and cows.
 We hope this blog helps other Aussies get a taste of life on the land.

 Please let me know what you think and ask as many questions as you like.